Licensed Insolvency Practitioners With National Coverage

 In 2023, the High Court received nearly 6,000 Winding-Up Petitions, with HMRC accounting for almost 46% of them.
 HMRC is most likely to ask a court to put a company into compulsory liquidation.
 Why is that?

 HMRC is an “involuntary” creditor.
-Because you are trading and employing people, the debt to the Crown increases.
-If you have tried to do deals to repay outstanding PAYE and or VAT and still fail to make payments, the Crown debt will be rising, so they decide to wind your company up.
-The company will then either pay, enter a CVA or administration or simply cease trading.
+Because you are trading and employing people, the debt to HMRC increases.
+If you have tried to do deals to repay outstanding PAYE and or VAT and still fail to make payments, the tax debt will be rising, so they may decide to issue a winding up petition to put the company into compulsory liquidation.

 What is the process?